 In 1957, the historic Vermont covered bridge was about to be destroyed by construction of the Wildcat Reservoir.
 The historical society lobbied to save the bridge, raised money, and eventually obtained permission to disassemble the bridge and rebuild it in Highland Park.

-In 1964, as Indiana University was preparing to vacate its classrooms in the Seiberling Mansion and move to a new campus, the community began to consider what to do with the mansion and the idea of a new home for the county museum was first proposed.
+In 1964, Indiana University was preparing to vacate its classrooms in the Seiberling Mansion, which it had owned since 1946, and move to a new campus.
+The community began to consider what to do with the mansion and the idea of a new home for the county museum was proposed.
 Almost immediately, the historical society began working toward that goal.
 In 1971, Howard County took possession of the building in partnership with the society.

 HCHS was honored with the 2008 Outstanding Local History Organization award from the Indiana Historical Society and was recognized again in 2012 with the IHS Outstanding History Project award for the Ryan White Oral Histories.